lukazvprecisn/solana-docker/README.md

 # Solana Docker

-Docker Images for isolation build environment when working Solana contracts.
+Docker Images for isolation build environment when compiling Solana smart contracts.

 Only latest version of each minor version is predefined for convenient.